mahaoran1997/MemLiner/README.md

 ## 3.2 Install Kernel

-Next we will use Ubuntu 18.04 as an example to show how to build and install the kernel:

-### Change the kernel on both CPU and memory server:
+Next we will use Ubuntu 18.04 as an example to show how to build and install the kernel.
+Please change the kernel on both CPU and memory server.

-Change the grub parameters
+（1）Change the grub parameters

 ```bash
 sudo vim /etc/default/grub